raspdevpy/ccdoc/guide/Server/serverBoostCount.md

 # $serverBoostCount

-Returns the amount of boostes the server has.
+Returns the number of boosts this server has.

 #### Usage: `$serverBoostCount`

 <br/>
 <discord-messages>
 	<discord-message :bot="false" role-color="#ffcc9a" author="Member">